Gauntlet-AI/TravelAgentic/packages/web/README.md

 2. Use TypeScript for all new code
 3. Add unit tests for new components
 4. Update component documentation
-5. Test with feature flags enabled/disabled
+5. Test with different phase configurations
 6. Follow the established naming conventions

 ### Code Style